 Annually we launch have an open call for cultural change-makers to attend an Idea Camp where they address innovative ideas on European issues.
 Attendees are eligible for R&D grants to further their ideas.

 Our grants support artistic and cultural expression across wider Europe.
-Our Step Beyond Travel Grant scheme will start accepting applications soon.

 We connect civil society with policy, allowing them to influence policy debate at all levels, from local to European and neighbouring countries.